 Immersion tin (ImSn)

 Immersion tin surface finish consists of a thin layer of tin.
-It is RoHS-compliant and is a great choice when it comes to small geometries and components.
+It is RoHS-compliant and a great choice when it comes to small geometries and components.
 It is also well-suited for flat surface requirements and fine-pitch components.

 These are all the commonly used metallic surface finishes.
 Now let us take a look at the organic ones.